PurpleByte24/MacWinMan/README.md

 # MacWinMan
-A lightweight macOS window manager written in Python with customizable keyboard shortcuts.
+A lightweight macOS window manager with customizable keyboard shortcuts.

+Written in Python.

+## Requirements
+- Python 3.x

+## Compatibility Note
+Works only on macOS.

+Enjoy!